hello-nrfcloud/backend/README.md

 ## Device Simulator

-You can create a simulated device for particular nRF Cloud account using the
+You can create a simulated device for a particular nRF Cloud account using the
 CLI:

 ```bash